-The Company has one woman on its Board, out of 5 Directors.
-Excluding Directors, the Consolidated Entity had no female senior executives and 14% (2021: 11%) female staff overall at the end of the reporting period.
+The Company does not currently have any women on the Board.
+Excluding Directors, the Consolidated Entity had 11% (2019: 25%) female staff at the end of the reporting period.

 Performance Review and Evaluation

 The Board as a whole has responsibility to review its own performance, the performance of individual Directors and of the Board Committees.
 The Chairman also speaks to Directors individually regarding their role and performance as a Director.